JoelPendleton/QDot-Constant-Interaction-Model/README.md

 - The **-simulate** flag tells the program that you want to generate some simulations.
     - In this case you need to pass, **<training-size>** and **<validation-size>**.
 These tell the program the size of the training set an validation set you want to produce.
-    - The **-noise** flag tells the program to add noise (SHOT, Thermal and Charge) to your simulations.
+    - The **--noise** flag tells the program to add noise (SHOT, Thermal and Charge) to your simulations.
 For no noise simply exclude this flag.
 - You should pass the **-help** flag if you require instructions on how to use the flags.